 Careful proof reading of the text is essential to ensure that such errors have been corrected and you should not rely on your supervisors to undertake this task for you.
 Textual errors are a source of irritation to examiners and suggest a lack of care and attention on your part.
 If desired and provided that the assistance is acknowledged in your thesis, you may engage the services of a professional editor to assist you in preparing the thesis.

 In such cases the editor, must be provided with a copy of the Australian Standards for Editing Practice (ASEP) and advised to restrict their assistance to the standards for 'Language and Illustrations' and for 'Completeness and Consistency' in accordance with the University's policy.

 Material for professional editing or proofreading may be submitted in hard copy or electronically.
 However, if, an editor utilises ‘tracked changes’, the document must only be returned to you in hard copy or PDF, to ensure that each suggested change is actively checked before it is included in your thesis, or, rejected.

 The ASEP standards are available on the Adelaide Graduate Centre website.

-For your convenience, the Researcher, Education and Development Unit in the School of Education now maintain a register of Professional Editors who have been provided with the ASEP requirements: https://www.adelaide.edu.au/red/student/editor_register/.
+For your convenience, the Graduate Centre maintains a Register of Professional Editors who have been provided with the ASEP requirements.

-For further information, please contact the RED Unit.
+For further information, please contact the Dean of Graduate Studies.